apache/hudi/website/docs/disaster_recovery.md

 ## Runbook

 Savepoint and restore can only be triggered from hudi-cli.
-Lets walk through an example of how one can take savepoint and later restore the state of the table.
+Let's walk through an example of how one can take savepoint and later restore the state of the table.

-Lets create a hudi table via spark-shell.
+Let's create a hudi table via spark-shell.
 I am going to trigger few batches of inserts.

 ```scala
 import org.apache.hudi.QuickstartUtils._